SimplySphere/simplysphere.github.io/vr.md

     <video width="100%" controls autoplay muted loop>
       <source src="images/vr11.mp4" type="video/mp4">
     </video>
     <p class="caption">Basically, it turned VR into a full-on mixed-reality platform.
-This is the Meta Quest Pro promotion video.</p>
+This is the Meta Quest Pro promotion video.
+VR is a very important technology today because it connects people and ideas in new ways.</p>
   </div>

   <div class="slide fade">
     <video width="100%" controls autoplay muted loop>
       <source src="images/vr12.mp4" type="video/mp4">
     </video>
-    <p class="caption">Testing the XR Simulator inside Unity</p>
+    <p class="caption">Examples are doctors practicing surgeries, engineers testing designs, students exploring anywhere in the world, veterans with PTSD being able to go through therapy by visiting the place in VR.
+In essence, it reduces distance and builds understanding.
+From the first stereoscope or idea in some novel to now, the Meta Quest Pro in our Webb library, VR has come quite a long way.</p>
   </div>

   <a class="prev" onclick="plusSlides(-1)">&#10094;</a>